 - Reservations will be held for fifteen (15) minutes.
 After that, the room may be made available to walk-in requests.

 - Food and drink are allowed but must stay in the meeting rooms.
-Cooking is strictly prohibited.
+Alcoholic beverages are strictly prohibited.

 Meeting Room 2 and 3 Capacity: 15 – 20

 - Tables and chairs (you may move them into your preferred set-up)

 - White boards (You must supply your own white board markers and eraser.)

 - Flat screen with laptop hook-up.
 Individuals who want to use their laptop with the flat screen MUST SCHEDULE an A/V appointment at least two weeks before their meeting date by calling the library at 860-347-2520.

 The Hubbard Room is primarily for large events and meetings (over 20 attendees).

 Reservations can be requested up to 60 days in advance by filling our our online application.
 The library will respond within three business days.